alliedmodders/amtl/README.md

 boolean.

-Consider using ke::InlineList if your list contains already-allocated objects, and those objects are members of at most one list, LinkedList will call malloc() and free() for each node.
+Consider using ke::InlineList if your list contains already-allocated objects, and those objects are members of at most one list.
+LinkedList is inefficient as it will call malloc() and free() for each node.

 The implementation of SourceHook::List and ke::LinkedList are basically identical underneath the hood, however, copy construction and assignment are disallowed in the AMTL variant.
-This is because they violate the memory model and also have very poor performance impliciations.

 ### THash<K, V> (sh\_tinyhash.h)